Deep technical comparison

 ComisOpenClaw

 ${VAR_NAME} template references with SecretRef type (env/file/exec sources).
-No secret-specific lint rules.
+No ESLint-banned process.env rule (relies on CodeQL/opengrep secret scanning in CI instead).

 Comis